SAMFlow: Eliminating Any Fragmentation in Optical Flow with Segment Anything Model: Proposed Method

 As shown in Figure \ref{fig:method}(a), we first concatenate the SAM and Flowformer features.
 Subsequently, we mix them with two residual convolutional blocks.
 In the former block, the features will be processed by two branches: the main branch contains two 3x3 convolutional layers, which fuse the features and reduce channels, and the other branch uses depth-wise convolution directly to reduce the channels number and keep it consistent to the main branch.
 We add the results of the two branches as the output of the block.
 The latter residual block has almost the same structure except for depth-wise convolution since there is no difference in channel numbers between the input and output.
 Overall, this module can be represented by Formula \ref{eq:feat}, \ref{eq:cat}, \ref{eq:C0} and \ref{eq:C1}.

-where $E_S$ and $E_F$ are the SAM encoder and FlowFormer Encoder, $\Phi_{S}$ and $\Phi_{F}$ are the extracted features, $\parallel$ is concatenation operator, $Conv_{k}$ corresponds to the k-th convolution layer. $\Delta$ is depth-wise convolution. $\Phi_{\parallel}$ and $\bar{\Phi}_C$ are intermediate variables, and $\Phi_C$ is the output of the Context Fusion Module.
+where $E_S$ and $E_F$ are the SAM encoder and FlowFormer Encoder, $\Phi_{S}$ and $\Phi_{F}$ are the extracted features, $\parallel$ is concatenation operator, $Conv_{k}$ corresponds to the k-th convolution layer. $\Delta$ is depth-wise convolution. $\Phi_{\parallel}$ and $\bar{\Phi}_C$ are intermediate variables, and $\Phi_C$ is the output of the CFM.
 The normalization and activation layers are omitted for brevity.

 \textbf{Context Adaption Module:} To better utilize the task-specific knowledge to accomplish task adaptation of optical flow, we propose the Context Adaption Module, as shown in Figure \ref{fig:method}(b) and \ref{fig:CAM}.
 Inspired by Perceiver IO \cite{jaegle2021perceiver} and the mask decoder of SAM, we make the following design in the Context Adaption Module: we use Learned Task-Specific Embedding (LTSE) tokens to store some task-specific priors of optical flow, and use Two-Way Attention (TWA) blocks to inject those priors into the context feature for adaptation.